-- The digital business models of the press (2013-): A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of digital subscription.
-(See also my documentation website Paywall Watch and the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
+- The digital business models of the press (2013-): A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of online subscriptions.
+(See also the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
 A later stage in this research will take place within the framework of the collaborative research project “Digitization and Diversity – Potentials and challenges for diversity in the culture and media sector“.

 - Post-industrial cultural criticism (2013-): A project about online cultural criticism conducted by amateurs.
 The project is part of the collaborative research project “From Ivory Tower to Twitter: Rethinking the Cultural Critic in Contemporary Media Culture” (which is headed by Nete Nørgaard Kristensen and has received 6.2 m DKK from the Danish Council for Independent Research) and is also supported by the research network Cultural Journalism in the Nordic Countries (which is funded by the NOS-HS).